 The introduction of E10 is a practical step that increases renewable fuel use in the UK now.

-This policy announcement is an important step in the UK’s broader energy transition journey.
-Updated renewable transport fuels policies are essential in reducing the emissions of the light road vehicle sector and, in time, such policies should help reduce emissions in more difficult to decarbonise transport sectors – such as aviation and HGVs – whereas part of a range of technologies, low carbon liquid fuels and hydrogen will have an important role to play.
+The policy announcement by Government to mandate E10 in the UK is an important step in the UK’s broader energy transition journey.
+Updated renewable transport fuels policies are essential in reducing the emissions of the light duty vehicle sector and, in time, such policies should help reduce emissions in more difficult to decarbonise transport sectors – such as aviation and HGVs – whereas part of a range of technologies, low carbon liquid fuels and hydrogen will have an important role to play.

 For more information: